Vegan Picadillo Lentil Stew with Peppers and Green Olives

 1 T Green Tabasco Sauce, plus more for serving if desired

-plain Greek yogurt for serving (optional)
+plain Greek yogurt or sour cream for serving (optional)

 Pick over the lentils to remove any that look too dark or too light, rinse the lentils and put them in a medium-sized saucepan.
 Add minced garlic, salt, and 6 cups hot water, and bring lentils to a boil.
 Reduce heat to a low simmer and cook uncovered until lentils are soft, about 20-25 minutes.
 (If you have old lentils that have been in the pantry a while they make take significantly longer to cook, so try some to see when they’re done.)
 When lentils are soft, drain them into a colander placed over a bowl or large measuring cup to catch the liquid.

-More Meatless Recipe Ideas with Lentils:
+More Meatless Recipes with Lentils: